Mathilde Renault

 Effect

-The Butterfly Effect navigates within the new geopolitical realities we live in and speculates upon a sensory experience of a territory only known through digital imageries.
-It suggests a future in which Humanity will be able to experience any kind of territory regardless of the spectrum of perception, time and geography, by enabling bystanders to physically engage with remote colonies.
+The work aspires to a future in which Humanity will be able to experience any kind of territory regardless of the spectrum of perception, time, and geography, by enabling bystanders to physically engage with remote colonies.

 Winner of the Film Fund DocLab Interactive Grant, Nominee Idfa DocLab Immersive Non-Fiction Competition.
 Supported by AFK, Netherlands FilmFund, The Stimuleringsfonds Creative Industry, ILEWG EuroMoonMars & Art Moon Mars.